jportela/www-joaoportela/blog/2020/04/on-sabbaticals.md

     - Life
 ---

 I’m currently on a short sabbatical, after working as a software engineer for the last 8 years.
-In this post I explain the reasons that led me to decide on taking a sabbatical, and what I'm planning on doing for it.
+In this post, I explain the reasons that led me to decide on taking a sabbatical, and what I'm planning on doing for it.

 ### Why take a sabbatical?

 Sabbaticals are great!
 [Don’t just take my word for it](https://www.joelonsoftware.com/2000/03/18/more-on-sabbaticals/).

 You might have been working for a long time, and feel you need the free time.
-Maybe you want to travel, or explore other interests or career opportunities.
+Maybe you want to travel or explore other interests or career opportunities.
 Those are all very good reasons.

 In my case, I've been toying with the idea of having a long vacation for the last few years.
 Four months ago it became real.
 I started to feel I was not progressing as I wanted on my career.
 It felt like I was on a moving train, that never stopped, going from one fire to the next without looking at the big picture.